Internal Communication ~ 17 min

 Saying it once is not enough

 Don’t assume that saying a message with a single content piece or campaign is enough.
-Communication is a complex thing.
+Internal communication is a complex thing.
 Messages can be interpreted and understood differently, according to the conditions and working environment they are received in.

 Repetition is key.
 And consistency, too.
 Repeating several times a single message will maximize the chances that it is absorbed and retained.